 University Development engages and stewards private donations in support of the entire University.
 Funds raised bolster student success through scholarships, programmatic and faculty support, and the improvement and creation of new facilities.
 Fundraising in the department is currently focused on the University’s $150 million BOLD Thinking comprehensive fundraising campaign.
-As of May 2019, the campaign is 92% funded, with almost $139 million raised.

 The department includes ten development officers who work closely with academic deans and are dedicated to each of the University’s colleges as well as Athletics.
 Additional divisions under University Development include Planned Giving, Corporate and Foundation Relations, Communications and Donor Relations, Development Research & Prospect Management and support staff.
 Departmental fundraising also encompasses Student Affairs & Enrollment Management, Undergraduate Education, Academic Planning and the J. Paul Leonard Library.